some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 ![slide-08](/assets/graphics/2022-11-21-cloud-native/slide-08.jpg)

-This is important because in my experience, on-premises clusters tend to look like this :point_up:.
+This is important because in my experience, on-premises clusters tend to look like this 👆.
 I didn't have dedicated hardware, but added this to co-tenanted VMs in a hypervisor, meaning that the architecture diagram I ended up with looked more nested than first drawn out.
 It's possible that as the Kubernetes scheduler is moving pods around to balance across the nodes, the hypervisor's load-balancing logic might also be trying to do the same - moving nodes around within the servers.
 I accidentally DDoS'd some other production services with [vMotion](https://www.vmware.com/products/vsphere/vmotion.html) until I learned to set the affinity correctly.
 Understanding what else is sharing that hardware _outside_ of the Kubernetes cluster, how it reacts to online migrations to other hardware, and how to set things up to not interfere with each other is both important and hard.

 What's not in this picture is equally important - what's the network path for a request from a container, outbound to the internet?